 Location: 312 Pearl Parkway Building 2, Suite #2102, San Antonio, TX 78215

 Tour of Pearl including Farmers Market

-Make sure to take time to stroll through Pearl, a mixed space of retail, dining, green spaces and paseos, a riverside amphitheatre and the Culinary Institute of America campus.
-If you are there over a weekend, you will witness a great farmers market where all the goods found are hand-planted, raised and harvested within 150 miles of San Antonio.
+Make sure to take time to stroll through Pearl, a mixed space of retail, dining, green spaces and paseos, a riverside amphitheater, and the Culinary Institute of America campus.
+If you are there over a weekend, you will witness a great farmers market where all the goods found are hand-planted, raised, and harvested within 150 miles of San Antonio.
 It doesn’t get fresher than that!

 Location: 306 Pearl Pkwy #110, San Antonio, TX 78215